thoughtbot/fable/CONTRIBUTING.md

 * by closing [issues][]
 * by reviewing patches

+## Development

+* In order to run the library, you will need to install Kafka
+  * On Macs you can install it using brew: `brew install kafka`
+  * `brew services start kafka`
+  * Zookeeper is a Kafka manager that installs with Kafka.
+Run it with `brew services start zookeeper`
+* In order to run tests, run `sbt test`.
+Sbt is the Scala Build Tool.
+On Macs you can install it via `brew install sbt`

 [issues]: https://github.com/thoughtbot/fable/issues

 ## Submitting an Issue

 We use the [GitHub issue tracker][issues] to track bugs and features.
 Before submitting a bug report or feature request, check to make sure it hasn't already been submitted.
 When submitting a bug report, please include a [Gist][]